Introduction to Teradata Physical Storage

 If the enlarged block to move is so large that there are not enough adjacent sectors in a cylinder, all existing blocks of a cylinder have to move such that a larger chunk of space is created and the enlarged original block to move finds its space.
 Imagine having to relocate the bigger-to-be state’s capital.
 For this to succeed without transgressing the county limits, all towns have to move closer to each other and the north so that the new larger capital finds a resulting piece of land.

 Having reached the point where even the cylinder is about to be consumed up, Teradata can move up to 10 blocks to a neighboring cylinder or a free cylinder if the adjacent cylinder operates under the same scarcity of space.

 The problem of sparsely populated blocks

-Image now the opposite situation of a large number of defined blocks, but each of them only sparsely populated with rows.
+Imagine now the opposite situation of many defined blocks, but each of them is only sparsely populated with rows.
 Blocks of tables after gross delete operations can be in such a state.
 In our analogy, this would be a community after a sudden rise in mortality.
-Here, the issue is not to enlarge blocks, but rather to merge them together.
-From Teradata 13.10 on, within the sphere of a cylinder, up to 8 blocks can be merged together automatically.
-It is as if the government of Norseland told the small communities of Norrmen of chief Erik, those of chief Einar and those of chief Björn to please form one community of Norrmen and free the ancient land of their chiefdom each.
+Here, the issue is not to enlarge blocks, but rather to merge them.
+From Teradata 13.10 on, up to 8 blocks can automatically merge within the sphere of a cylinder.
+It is as if Norseland’s government told the small communities of Norrmen of chief Erik, those of chief Einar and those of chief Björn, to please form one community of Norrmen and free the ancient land of their chiefdom each.

-The process of dealing with automatic merging of blocks to economize is called MiniCylpack.
+The process of dealing with the automatic merging of blocks to economize is called MiniCylpack.
 It works over the cylinders over one AMP.
 An all-AMP equivalent that has to be triggered manually is the Packdisk process.
-With the introduction of Teradata 13.10, AutoCylpack does what Packdisk on a system level whenever it is determined as idle and therefore without manual intervention by database administrators.
+With the introduction of Teradata 13.10, AutoCylpack does what Packdisk on a system level whenever it is determined as idle and, therefore, without manual intervention by database administrators.